The Rules, Etiquette, and Ethics of Birding (Hint: Don’t Be An Asshole!)

 This can create some challenges when birding.
-Two heads (or 4 eyes?) are much better than one and this is no truer than with birding.
-I have found that birding with others normally leads to many more birds being seen.
+Two heads (or 4 eyes?) are much better than one, and this is no truer than with birding.
+I have found that birding with others leads typically to many more birds being seen.

-A great solution has been getting the guts to simply ask other birders what they have seen today.
+A great solution has been getting the guts just to ask other birders what they have seen today.

-For you extroverted folks, I’m sure this seems easy!
+For you extroverted folks, I’m sure this seems natural!
 For introverts, it’s like getting a tooth pulled!

-But the rewards for asking are normally very good and you can get a bounty of information about what has been seen on the trail ahead.
+But the rewards for asking usually are very good, and you can get a bounty of information about what has been seen on the trail ahead.

-For example, just last Saturday I passed by a man who was obviously looking for birds.
+For example, just last Saturday I passed by a man who was looking for birds.
 We struck up a conversation and found out he had just completed a “Big Year” and saw 650 species!!
 All while working full time.
-Not only was this conversation very interesting but he also showed me an Eastern Kingbird that was just perched off the trail and pointed out the song of a Willow Flycatcher that hadn’t shown himself yet.
+Not only was this conversation fascinating but he also showed me an Eastern Kingbird that was just perched on the trail and pointed out the song of a Willow Flycatcher that hadn’t shown himself yet.